 Types of mobile home furnaces

-3. Electric mobile home furnaces draw cold outdoor air into a heat exchanger, where it is warmed and dispersed throughout the home.
-They’re less expensive upfront, but may struggle keeping up with harsh northern winters due to the way they operate.
+- Electric mobile home furnaces draw cold outdoor air into a heat exchanger, where it is warmed and dispersed throughout the home.
+They’re less expensive upfront, but may struggle to keep up with harsh northern winters due to the way they operate.

 What kind of mobile home furnace is right for you?

-When considering replacing a mobile home furnace, the most crucial factor is where you live geographically (climate, elevation, coastal vs. inland), utilities access, the size and age of your home, and your current ducting and ventilation situation.
+When considering replacing a mobile home furnace, the most crucial factors are where you live geographically (climate, elevation, coastal vs. inland), utility access, the size and age of your home, and your current ducting and ventilation situation.

 Look for a label or metal plate stating suitability for mobile home use, efficiency details, and BTU (British Thermal Unit) output.
 The higher the BTUs, the more quickly the furnace will be able to heat a room or a larger space.
 If you’re installing for the first time or changing systems, setup costs will be higher.